g-plane/zsh-yarn-autocompletions/README.md

 Unzip the compressed file you downloaded.

-For 1.x users, please run:
+For 1.x (or above) users, please run:

 ```shell
 $ ./install.sh $ZSH_CUSTOM/plugins